Palestinian Declaration of Independence: Consequences

 The declaration was accompanied by a PNC call for multilateral negotiations on the basis of UN Security Council Resolution 242.
 This call was later termed "the Historic Compromise", as it implied acceptance of the "two-state solution", namely that it no longer questioned the legitimacy of the State of Israel.
 The PNC's political communiqué accompanying the declaration called only for withdrawal from "Arab Jerusalem" and the other "Arab territories occupied."
 Yasser Arafat's statements in Geneva a month later were accepted by the United States as sufficient to remove the ambiguities it saw in the declaration and to fulfill the longheld conditions for open dialogue with the United States.

-As a result of the declaration, the United Nations General Assembly (UNGA) convened, inviting Yasser Arafat, Chairman of the PLO to give an address.
+As a result of the declaration, the United Nations General Assembly (UNGA) convened, inviting Yasser Arafat, Chairman of the PLO, to give an address.
 United Nations General Assembly Resolution 43/177 was adopted "acknowledging the proclamation of the State of Palestine by the Palestine National Council on 15 November 1988," and it was further decided that "the designation 'Palestine' should be used in place of the designation 'Palestine Liberation Organization' in the United Nations system."
 One hundred and four states voted for this resolution, forty-four abstained, and two – the United States and Israel – voted against.
 By mid-December, 75 states had recognised Palestine, rising to 93 states by February 1989.

 On 29 November 2012, the United Nations General Assembly adopted resolution 67/19 upgrading Palestine to non-member observer state status in the United Nations.
 It was adopted by the sixty-seventh session of the United Nations General Assembly on the date of the International Day of Solidarity with the Palestinian People and the 65th anniversary of the adoption by the General Assembly of resolution 181(II) on the Future Government of Palestine.
 The draft resolution was proposed by Palestine's representative at the United Nations.
-It, however, maintains the status of the Palestinian Liberation Organization as the representative of the Palestinian people within the United Nations system.
+It, however, maintains the status of the Palestine Liberation Organization as the representative of the Palestinian people within the United Nations system.

 On 31 December 2014, the United Nations Security Council voted down a resolution demanding the end of Israeli occupation and Palestinian statehood by 2017.
 Eight members voted for the Resolution (Russia, China, France, Argentina, Chad, Chile, Jordan, Luxembourg).
-However the resolution did not get the minimum of nine votes needed to pass the resolution.
+However, the resolution did not get the minimum of nine votes needed to pass the resolution.
 Australia and the United States voted against the resolution, with the United Kingdom, Lithuania, Nigeria, South Korea and Rwanda abstaining.